fortran-lang/fortran-lang.org/_posts/2021-12-23-Fortran-lang-2021-in-review.md

 nurture a rich ecosystem of libraries, as well as to provide a friendly, helpful, and inclusive space for newcomers and experienced Fortran programmers to work together.
-We started in late 2019 by and have been going since.
+We started in late 2019 by and have been going ever since.
 If you're first discovering (or re-discovering) Fortran through this article, welcome, and we hope it inspires you to try Fortran for one of your projects.
 In this article we summarize new developments from 2021,